rubenqba/java-ml/readme.txt

-The Java-ML readme documentation.
+The Java Machine Learning Library readme documentation.
 This document covers the basic documentation of the library.
-The Java-ML library is licensed under GNU-GPL.
+The Java Machine Learning Library is licensed under GNU-GPL.

 More elaborate documentation can be found on the documentation website for the project: